-Integrated English Literacy and Civics Education - Work Ready Programming for Bilingual Adults - Adult English Language Learners develop language skills that help them succeed in the workforce and develop essential skills needed in today's workforce.
+Integrated English Literacy and Civics Education - Workforce Readiness Programming for Bilingual

+Adults - Adult English Language Learners develop language skills that help them succeed in the workforce and develop essential skills needed in today's workforce.
 At the same time, they improve conversation, reading and writing skills, along with civics education, to help them succeed in the workplace, increase interaction with their children's schools and in their neighborhoods.

-Training Areas Include:
+Training Available:

-- Paraprofessional/Teacher Aide Preparation to work with teachers in Pre K-12 school programs. - Certified Recovery Peer Advocate to work with people in recovery from alcohol and substance abuse disorders. - Direct Support Professionals to work with individuals with intellectual disabilities.
+Paraprofessional/Teacher Aide Preparation - to work with teachers in Pre K-12 school programs.